 What is the difference between your gamemode and other roleplay gamemodes?
 For instance DarkRP or Nutscript.

 Lizard: Honestly, the quality of roleplay.
 On CityRP 3 (Alps Gaming) we are going to be encouraging everyone to roleplay to the best of their ability.
 This is going to be done through a reward system.
 For example, if you get a point, which is given for good roleplay, you are also rewarded with credits.
-With these credits you can buy things you would buy with real money, such as moneypacks, VIP and many more things found on our store.
+With these credits, you can buy things you would buy with real money, such as money packs, VIP, and many more things found in our store.
 This means you can actually get store items without spending a penny.

 We will also be encouraging our staff team to run small roleplay events to spice things up, maybe a tunnel collapsing, that kind of idea.

 What are some of the big features for CityRP?

 Lizard: This is quite difficult to answer since we are in alpha and most of our “BIG” features are being planned.
 However, I will go ahead and list a few that are going to be here on launch.